Sickness benefit in general

 Feedback on compensation for reduced income

-Under Feedback, you can tick two checkboxes:
+Under Feedback, you can activate two checkboxes:

 Additional remuneration